adamcee/per-scholas-react-course/README.md

 You will need the following things:

 1. A programming text editor.
-I highly recomend [isntalling Visual Studio Code](https://code.visualstudio.com), as we will be using in the course.
+I highly recomend [isntalling Visual Studio Code](https://code.visualstudio.com), as a popular text editor leveraged both among industry teams and in the course.

 2. A web browser.
 I highly recommend using [Google Chrome](https://www.google.com/chrome/).
-Chrome and Chrome devtools (part of the browser) are industry standard for frontend development and we'll be using them in the course.
+Chrome and Chrome devtools (part of the browser) are industry standards for frontend development and we'll be using them in the course.

-3. A [Github account](https://github.com/). **You will be submitting your pre-work by submitting a link to a github repository containing your work.**.
+3. A [Github account](https://github.com/).
+You will be submitting your pre-work by submitting a link to a github repository containing your work..

 **Click on the links above for installation/setup instructions for all operating systems.**